 Classes offered for teenagers include music, cooking, calligraphy, sewing, English, computers, macrame, and videography.
 Younger campers (ages 5-12) take classes in drawing, watercolor, embroidery, crochet, and other arts and crafts.
 All campers also get healthy lunches from the food program each day, and plenty of time to exercise and play games.

 Given there are very few opportunities for children to participate in organized sports or enrichment activities in the Ti Plas Kazo neighborhood during the summer, this camp is well-loved by the children who attend, and much appreciated by their parents.

 The camp is free, although families are invited to make a small donation of $1 or $2 if they are able, which many families do as an expression of their gratitude.

-“I would like to thank everyone who donates to help us have our summer camp.
+“I would like to thank everyone who donates.
 It is the highlight of the year for so many children.
 Without your support they would not have the opportunity to have this much fun, to learn skills that might one day help them earn a living, and to eat nutritious food each weekday of the summer.
-I see this camp make such a difference in the lives of the children.”
+This camp makes such a difference in the lives of the children.”

 – Jean Marie Noel, Summer Camp Coordinator